 A lot of store-bought food items have labels called “shrink sleeves” that are perfectly shaped to the bottle or carton.
 Shrink sleeve labels are not recyclable, so make sure to tear or cut them off your containers before you put them in your recycling bin.

-Glass is recyclable, but broken glass can pose a danger for the people who sort and handle glass at recycling centers.
+Glass is recyclable (though it may not be allowed in your residential recycling bin—check local guidelines to make sure), but broken glass can pose a danger to those who sort materials at recycling centers.
 If you have broken glass, put it in a paper bag and toss it out rather than recycling it.

-If you’d like even more information on what to recycle and how to do it, How2Recycle is an excellent resource!
+Bonus Tip: For even more information on what to recycle and how, How2Recycle is an excellent resource.